TheSantacloud/blog/content/posts/Optimizing ZSH startup performance.md

 Yep. you're reading this right.
 276ms to print 74 lines/4323 characters to screen.

-A while ago I removed the base python binary from man because it kept on confusing me, and breaking things.
+A while ago I removed the base python binary that comes preinstalled on Mac because it kept on confusing me, and breaking things.
 So I use pyenv exclusively for python.

 OK. let's take a look at it (this is how they tell you how to install in [their official readme](https://github.com/pyenv/pyenv/tree/f216b4bfb1598347137ecb3c4a8f893baf9ea37f?tab=readme-ov-file#zsh), expand ZSH):
 ```bash